pulp/pulp/docs/dev-guide/contributing/branching.rst

 <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_.

-It's also recommended that every commit message in Pulp reference an issue in `Pulp's Redmine issue tracker <https://pulp.plan.io>`_.
+It's also recommended that every commit message in Pulp reference an issue in Pulp's Redmine_ issue tracker.
 To do this you should use both a keyword and a link to the issue.

 To reference the issue (but not change its state), use ``re`` or ``ref``::